 Doing research on a company is one of the first steps to tailoring your job application and prepping for an interview.
 One of the more common ways people learn about the company is by googling it and seeing what kind of articles pop up in their search.
-Another way is to read the company's "FAQ" or "About Us" section.
+Another way is to read the company's "FAQ" or "About Us" section, and checking out the info and reviews on sites like Glassdoor.
 But if you rely on those sources alone, you will be only scraping the surface of the company.
 You'll also be reading the same things other competing job candidates will be reading.
 To get a leg up on your competitors, check out these little known sources:

 - 10-K filing.
 It's very possible that the company you are applying to is public (which means it's trading on the stock market), and all public companies have to file a 10-K filing.
 The Form 10-K is basically an annual report compiled by companies that summarizes the firm's performance and backs it up with data.
 You'll be able to see information on where the firm is going, what they're investing in, their competition, and where the majority of their revenue comes from.
 You'll be able to discern the firm's strengths and weaknesses, which will be helpful when you're figure out what value you can bring to the company.
 You can usually find the 10-K document in the investor's section of the corporate website or the SEC's website.